Admittedly a novice when it comes to travel in the Philippines, Tom has had the local's-eye view as his tour guides have all been family.

 Not Everything About Graceland Is Perfect

 The country club villas are luxurious, impressively detailed, expensive and were off limits to us, so all that I can tell you about are the apartelles (rental rooms).
 Each ground floor room has a patio, and every upstairs room has a large balcony.
-The bathrooms are of adequate size and include a bar with a sink, and the view from each is wonderful.
+The rooms are of adequate size and include a bar with a sink, and the view from each is wonderful.
 What's more, the beers in the minibar (San Miguel, of course) actually cost less than they do at the restaurant/bar.
 Those are the good points when it comes to accommodations.

 The Apartelles Don't Have the Best Amenities

 - Be warned: the beds do not have mattresses or pillows.
 You have to order these and pay extra when checking in if you want such amenities.

 - Extra towels will also cost you, though not much.

 - The showers will annoy you.
 Each one has an instant-flow water heater, which is something I usually favor, unless it's electric, as these are.
 If you want lukewarm water for your shower, you will be bathing under a trickle and there is no bathtub, so forget about that option.

 - The air conditioners are inadequate for the size of the rooms, and they rattle and sometimes spew warm air instead of cold.
 Be sure you test the AC before the busboy leaves when you check in.
 In any case, I recommend that you buy a tabletop fan when you arrive in the Philippines (220 volts, of course) and take it everywhere you go.
 You will want the breeze while lounging in your private patio or balcony.

 This resort caters to Filipino families, so if you don't speak Tagalog communication may be difficult, though never impossible (it helps if you speak slowly—not condescendingly—and separate each word, as most Americans have a habit of combining every word in a sentence while speaking, as in, "How'sitgoing?").